Get

 goldendoodle lying on the grass

-The Goldendoodle is one of the most popular hybrid dog breeds, and it’s no wonder: When you combine the loving and social Golden Retriever with the intelligent and athletic Poodle, you can only end up with a fantastic dog!
+The Goldendoodle is one of the most popular hybrid dogs, and it’s no wonder.
+When you combine the loving and social Golden Retriever with the intelligent and athletic Poodle, you can only end up with a fantastic dog!

-If you are looking for a smart, social, energetic, and somewhat hypoallergenic dog, you need the Goldendoodle in your life.
-Goldens typically come in cream, golden, and red, but the Poodle comes in a wide variety of colors and patterns, and so does the Goldendoodle.
+If you are looking for a smart, social, energetic, and somewhat hypoallergenic dog, you need a Goldendoodle in your life.
+Goldens typically come in cream, golden, and red, but the Poodle comes in several colors and patterns, and so does the Goldendoodle.

-Here, we explore the ranges of colors and patterns found in these family-friendly dogs, and maybe you’ll pick a favorite—or three!
+In this article, we’ll explore the various colors and patterns in Goldendoodles, and maybe you’ll pick a favorite—or three!

 dogster face divider